lppedd/di-wise-neo/README.md

 ### ValueProvider

-A static value - always taken as-is and unaffected by scopes - can be registered using:
+A fixed value - always taken as-is and unaffected by scopes - can be registered using:

 ```ts
 const PID = createType<number>("PID");